 Students have access to labs and facilities at the Daytona Campus dedicated to aerospace and aviation, including the unmanned aircraft systems simulation, team performance lab, physiology and color vision lab, and the motion sickness lab.

-The Ph.D. in Human Factors is an 84 credit, five-year program for students entering with a BS degree or 48 credits (3 years) for students entering with a MS degree.
-The program focuses on core educational elements of the discipline including sensation, perception, cognition and statistics, with specializations offered in three key research areas: aviation/aerospace human factors, medical human factors and technology-enhanced learning and testing.
+The Ph.D. in Human Factors is an 84 credit, five-year program for students entering with a BS degree or a minimum of 48 credits (3 years) for students entering with a MS degree.
+The program focuses on core educational elements of the discipline including sensation, perception, cognition, user experience, and statistics.
+Research areas include aviation/aerospace human factors, medical human factors and technology-enhanced learning, user experience, applied training, and aging.
 After completing 36 hours of coursework, students will be required to pass a qualifying examination to be admitted to doctoral candidacy.
 Each student will work with a research advisor, who will serve as his/her dissertation chair and mentor.

 The objective of this Ph.D. program is to provide highly-qualified students an opportunity to complete a rigorous program in Human Factors, equipping students with advanced knowledge, skills and techniques in research that are relevant to Human Factors.
 The emphasis in the curriculum is highly quantitative in nature, providing these students with a robust skill set for research development and data analysis.